 ~ ~ ~

 He woke up and blinked.
 Dolly had left the cave and the heavy entrance blanket was partially open, letting in the morning sunlight.
 He looked down at his guest.
-She had ended up nearly laying on top of him, curled up as she snored softly.
-He closed his eyes as he felt her body heat.
+She had ended up nearly laying on top of him, curled up and snoring softly.
+He closed his eyes, feeling her body heat.
 The fever appeared to have broke already.
-He smiled as he dozed.
+He smiled and dozed off.
 Finally a good sign.

 She shifted a little, bringing Travis out of his doze.
 He blinked and looked at her.
 He was met with her large eyes staring back at him.